-Historically, it is also accounted that Viscount Exmouth (the title being the name of a significant Devon town) flew a dark green flag with white circles at the Bombardment of Algiers in 1816.
-Specifically the green is held to represent the rolling lush Devon hills, black the high windswept moors of Dartmoor and Exmoor, while the white represents both the salt spray of Devon’s two coastlines and the China Clay industry.
-Notably, the juxtaposition of the green and black colours breaks the heraldic rule of tincture that is generally applied to flag design to help to distinguish the darker and lighter shades in a flag, particularly when seen from any distance.
+Specifically, the green of the Devon flag is held to represent the county’s rolling lush hills and black the high windswept moors of Dartmoor and Exmoor, while the white represents both the salt spray of Devon’s two coastlines and the China Clay industry.
+Notably, the juxtaposition of the green and black colours breaks the heraldic rule of tincture that is generally applied to flag design, to help to distinguish the darker and lighter shades in a flag, particularly when seen from any distance.

 The popularity of Cornwall’s flag inspired neighbouring Devon to seek its own.
 Many Devonians had long felt that their county was in need of an easily recognised icon to help promote Devon products and tourism.
 In an interview on BBC Radio Devon in 2002, the county scouts, attending the 20th World Scout Jamboree, enquired if any of the listeners knew of a flag for the county.
 The notion was raised on the BBC Devon website and the local radio station took up the search for a flag for Devon, asking the public to send in ideas.
 This led to a shortlist of a dozen designs submitted by Devonians home and abroad and a web-based poll to select the county flag from amongst them.
 Bob Burns, an exiled Devonian and one of those who initiated the original debate, cited the visibility of the Cornish Flag as one of his motivations “Devonians are only too aware of the ubiquitous Cornish Flag, which can often be seen in the form of car bumper stickers, on vehicles entering Devon from Cornwall.
 Until now, there has been no way that Devonians could similarly express their pride in their own County of Devon.”